aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_02_HigherOrderDerivative_and_Functions.md

 ### Beware passing by object reference in Python!

 There is another common source of errors when manipulating sequences (or numpy arrays) as arguments of functions.
 Remember what we discussed in the section "Referenced or copied ?" of the previous notebook.
-We observed a fundamental difference when assigning a new name to a variable depending on whether it was a number or a sequence.
+We observed a fundamental difference when assigning a new name to a variable depending on whether it was a number or a list.
 We recall here two examples:

 ```python
 a = 1